 Yes, you read that right!
 You’re probably using too much eye cream.
-Since the eyes are often one of the first to show dryness and signs of aging, it’s an area of high concern for a lot of people.
-In an effort to address this, people tend to use a heavy hand when applying their eye cream.
+Since the skin around the eyes is one of the first areas to show signs of dryness and aging, it’s an area of concern for a lot of people.
+In an effort to address this, they tend to use a heavy hand when applying eye cream.
 Well, I’m here to tell you that more is not always better.
-For starters, the skin can only absorb so much, so overusing any topical cream is really just a waste of product.
-Eye creams by nature tend to have more moisturizing agents than regular creams and are formulated with active ingredients that support the firming structures of the under-eye area.
-What all this boils down to is that eye creams are formulated to work hard for you, and a little goes a long way.
+Why you ask?
+Well, for starters, the skin can only absorb so much, so overusing any topical cream is just a waste of product.
+By nature, eye creams tend to have more moisturizing agents than regular creams.
+They’re also formulated with active ingredients that support the firming structures of the skin.
+This means that eye creams are formulated to work hard, and a little goes a long way.

-There are two main benefits to using less eye cream: the first is that you save money.
-It’s no secret eye creams tend to be pricier, so using less means you’ll be able to restock less often.
-The second is that using less may be making the eye area age slower.
+There are two main benefits to using less eye cream.
+The first benefit is that you save money (it’s no secret that eye creams tend to be pricier than other products, so using less means you won’t have to restock as often).
+The second benefit is that it may slow down the aging process.
 Yes, you heard me right!
-Applying too much eye cream can actually end up backfiring because the excess can seep into the eyes, which can cause irritation and swelling.
-This could also cause you to wake up with more puffiness in the morning, which over time stretches the skin and leads to a loss of elasticity.
-Premature wear and tear is the last thing the skin around the eyes need so use eye cream sparingly and correctly.
+Applying too much eye cream can actually backfire because the excess product can seep into the eyes, causing irritation and swelling.
+This could cause you to wake up with more puffiness in the morning, which stretches the skin and leads to a loss of elasticity over time.
+Premature wear and tear is the last thing the skin around the eyes needs, so use eye cream sparingly and correctly.
 (On that note, this is how you should be using your eye cream.)

 2. Use an Under-Eye Exfoliator to Enhance the Effects of Your Eye Cream

 Since the undereye area has very few oil glands, it tends to get drier than the rest of the face.
 Unfortunately, this makes lines around the eyes look more prominent.
 A lot of my clients have told me that they struggle to keep this delicate area properly hydrated, and I tell them that moisturizing isn’t the only option—they should actually be using an exfoliating product under their eyes.
+Let me explain.
 If you have dry skin under your eyes, it means there is an accumulation of dead skin cells there.
-If you try to apply eye cream without removing these dead cells first, you’re just trying to rehydrate dry cells which makes no sense.
-Instead, a few times a week, apply a thin layer of an acid exfoliator specifically formulated for the sensitive under-eye area.
-This way, all the great ingredients in your eye cream will be able to penetrate more effectively within the skin, and you’ll reap the true benefits.
+If you apply eye cream without removing these dead cells first, you’re just trying to rehydrate dead cells, which makes no sense.
+What you should be doing instead is applying a thin layer of an acid exfoliator that’s specifically formulated for the sensitive undereye area, like this eye serum.
+This way, all the effective ingredients in your eye cream will be able to penetrate deeper into the skin, so you can reap all of their benefits.

-3. Hold Your Makeup Remover Over Your Eye For at Least Thirty Seconds
+3. Hold Your Makeup Remover Over Your Eye For at Least 30 Seconds

-I realize that when you’re tired at night, you just want to get your makeup off as quickly as possible.
-(Hopefully, you’re going to sleep without makeup!)
-However, since the eye area is so delicate, it’s really worth taking the extra time to treat it super gently.
+When you’re tired and ready for bed, you want to get your makeup off as quickly as possible—I get it.
+However, since the eye area is so delicate, it’s worth taking extra time to treat it gently.
 This means avoiding unnecessary rubbing when you’re removing eye makeup.
-Instead, saturate a cotton pad or toning cloth with a gentle eye makeup remover, like the Renée Rouleau Soothing Eye Makeup Remover, and hold it on your eye area for thirty to sixty seconds to give your eye makeup a chance to dissolve.
+Instead, saturate a cotton pad or toning cloth with a gentle eye makeup remover, like the Renée Rouleau Soothing Eye Makeup Remover, and hold it on your eye area for 30 to 60 seconds.
+This will give your eye makeup time to dissolve.
 When you wipe it away, you can do so gently and your makeup should come off much more easily.
-Again, the goal is to minimize rubbing or any kind of friction that weakens skin elasticity.
+Again, the goal is to minimize rubbing, pulling, or any kind of friction, since it weakens skin elasticity.

 4. Leave Your Toner Damp When Applying Your Next Skincare Step

 I’m a huge believer in gentle, alcohol-free toners.
-They offer so many benefits: they boost water levels in the skin, balance the skin’s pH level and remove drying chlorine and minerals often found in tap water.
-But in addition to all these, when you leave a toner damp on your skin before applying your next product, it allows you to spread that product more easily.
-Whether the product is a serum or moisturizer, you won’t end up needing to use as much and it will last longer.
-An added bonus is that damp skin is thought to be ten times more permeable than dry skin, so your serum might actually penetrate deeper within the skin to enhance the results.
+They offer so many skin benefits: they boost water levels, balance pH levels, and remove drying minerals that are often found in tap water.
+In addition to these benefits, when you leave a toner damp on your skin before applying your next product, it allows you to spread that product more easily.
+Whether that product is a serum or moisturizer, you won’t end up needing to use as much and it will last longer.
+What’s more, is that damp skin is thought to be 10 times more permeable than dry skin, so your serum might actually penetrate deeper within the skin, which can enhance its efficacy.

 5. Stop Using Thick, Absorbent Cotton Balls to Apply Product